 Avoid crowds, political rallies, and street demonstrations, and maintain security awareness.

 Crime: Crimes of opportunity, such as residential burglary or armed robbery (typically using a knife or machete) have affected U.S. citizens and are more common at night.
-Criminal activity has been reported in both urban and rural areas.
+Criminal activity has been reported in both urban and rural areas, including public beaches.
 The Liberia National Police have limited capacity to respond to crime events.

 The local equivalent to the “911” emergency line in Liberia is also 911.
 However, emergency services are not provided reliably or consistently.
 Also, there is no landline telephone service in Liberia, and cellular phone communication is subject to occasional disruptions in service.
 A call to 911 in Liberia may go unanswered, and you should employ other resources to obtain emergency assistance.

-Corruption: Petty corruption is rampant.
+Corruption: Corruption is rampant.
 Poorly paid government officials and private company employees may ask for “fees” for doing their job, and travelers may be inconvenienced for not paying bribes.
 Requesting official signed receipts for the payment of any unexpected “fines” or “fees” can sometimes deter such improper behavior.

-Victims of Crime: U.S. citizen victims of sexual assault should seek medical assistance as needed, and should contact the U.S. Embassy as soon as possible.
+Victims of Crime: U.S. citizen victims of sexual assault should seek medical assistance as needed and contact the U.S. Embassy as soon as possible.